Calceolaria × herbeohybrida Voss

 Color: Yellow to red

 Bloom Time: Spring to summer

-Calceolaria x herbeohybrida is a group of hybrids, usually up to 18 inches (45 cm), sometimes smaller.
-The leaves are large, up to 8 inches (20 cm) across, roughly heart-shaped and grouped around the base of a single central stem.
-Above the leaves rise several branching stalks up to 2 feet (60 cm) tall, each carrying loose clusters of pouch or slipper-shaped flowers, which vary in size, from 0.4 inch (1 cm) to 2 inches (5 cm) across and in color from yellow to red.
-Most of the flowers are spotted or blotched with contrasting color.
+Calceolaria × herbeohybrida is a group of hybrids that usually grow up to 18 inches (45 cm), sometimes smaller.
+Leaves are large, up to 8 inches (20 cm) long, roughly heart-shaped, and grouped around the base of a single central stem.
+Above the leaves rise several branching, up to 2 feet (60 cm) tall stalks, each carrying loose clusters of pouch or slipper-shaped flowers, which vary in size from 0.4 inches (1 cm) to 2 inches (5 cm) across and in color from yellow to red.
+Most of the flowers are spotted or blotched with a contrasting color.

 USDA hardiness zone 10a to 11b: from 40 °F (+4.4 °C) to 50 °F (+10 °C).